mema82/TheAftermath/README.md

-# AngularJS ToDo
+# Part 1 of 4: AngularJS ToDo

+### The Opinion
+Stay tuned for my opinions on this framework

 ### The Install Process
 Coming Soon

-### The Aftermath
-Stay tuned for my opinions on this framework